webdesigns23/flask-sqlalchemy-many-many-relationships-technical-lesson/README.md

 [<Assignment 1, Project manager, 2023-05-28 00:00:00, 2023-10-30 00:00:00, Uri Lee, XYZ Project Flask server>, <Assignment 2, Flask programmer, 2023-06-10 00:00:00, 2023-10-01 00:00:0
 ```

-#### Step 3: Association Proxy
+#### Step 4: Add Association Proxies to Models

 What about getting a list of projects for a given employee, or a list of
 employees for a given project?
-Currently we would have to do this by iterating
+Currently, we would have to do this by iterating
 over the intermediary assignments.
 For example, to get a list of employees
 working on project #1, we need to iterate through the project's assignments to
 then get the employee associated with each assignment: